project-chip/matter-handbook/content/Alliance/howwework.md

 ### Marketing Product Sub Group

-The MPSG are responsible for capturing use cases, identifying functional/non-functional requirements and producing marketing requirements documents (MRD’s) for hand-over to the Technical Sub Group.
+The Marketing Product Sub Group (MPSG) are responsible for capturing use cases, identifying functional/non-functional requirements and producing marketing requirements documents (MRD’s) for hand-over to the Technical Sub Group.
 They also develop branding, positioning and external communications materials relating to Matter.

 ### Technical Sub Group